rih3d/cirr-docker/README.md

 ## Note

-Run this command to configure your shell to use docker-compose:
+Run this command to configure your shell to use `docker-compose` on OSX or Windows:

 ```
 $ eval "$(docker-machine env default)"